Volunteer in Hawaii

 Weekends Volunteers have their weekends free in Hawaii, which offers plenty of activities for volunteers of all interests in a relaxed environment.
 There is plenty to do on Oahu alone, but close access to Honolulu International Airport also makes the program a great base for weekend travel to other Hawaiian islands.
 Volunteers can use their weekends in nature, among rainforests, mountains, volcanoes and waterfalls.
 Beach and marine lovers have an extensive selection of coastline and beaches to enjoy and the opportunity to dive, surf, kayak, swim, kite, and snorkel in some of the most beautiful spots in the world.
 Honolulu offers great restaurants, cafes, bars and shopping.
 The IVHQ local team in Hawaii will be happy to provide recommendations for activities to maximize your free time.

-The accommodation in Kahalu’u is a spacious home set up as a dormitory-style volunteer house.
-It has free WiFi and great facilities for volunteers, including indoor and outdoor communal spaces.
+The accommodation in Kahalu’u is a spacious home set-up as a dormitory-style volunteer house.
+There is WiFi access and great facilities for volunteers, including indoor and outdoor communal spaces.
 Located in a great spot with easy access to downtown as well as the North shore, Kahalu’u is a quiet residential area about 20 minutes from downtown Honolulu.
 You should expect to share a room with one to three other volunteers of both genders, but same-gender rooms can be requested.
 There are two bathrooms equipped with western style toilets and hot showers.
 Bedding is provided but volunteers must bring their own towels.
 The house includes a kitchen for storing and preparing your own dinners and snacks.
 Volunteers are required to keep their rooms tidy and to clean up after themselves, especially in the kitchen.

 On weekdays, you will be provided with breakfast at the volunteer accommodation and packed lunches at your volunteer placement.
 Breakfast is self-serve continental style with eggs, bread, spreads, cereals, fruit, coffee and tea.
 Lunches will be delivered from local eateries and will commonly feature a mix of western, Asian and Hawaiian foods including salads, sandwiches, rice dishes, stir fries, etc.